 Impact of Noida Extension metro on affordable housing and property prices

-Most of the developers and property analysts in Noida Extension share Kumar’s view that better connectivity would lead to faster property absorption and hence, price appreciation, in what is the ‘affordable market’ of the region.
+Most of the developers and property analysts in Noida Extension share Kumar’s view that better connectivity would lead to faster property absorption and hence, appreciation in property prices in Noida Extension appreciation, in what is the ‘affordable market’ of the region.
 Nikhil Hawelia, managing director of the Hawelia Group, which has a couple of projects in the market, maintains that prices will rise by at least 10-20 per cent in the short term and 25-35 per cent in the medium to long term, if other pending infrastructure projects are also cleared.

 “We (developers) have relied on the infrastructure plans of the government but the buyers feel that builders have misled them.
 As a matter of fact, we are the ones who have been misled thus far, by launching affordable housing projects and weathering all the infrastructure challenges.
 Thankfully, the metro rail will goad the market to its due potential,” says Hawelia.

 The property market in Greater Noida West has everything that a buyer of affordable housing looks for – quality construction in the given segment, amenities and attractive price points.
 This is probably the only market, where affordable housing is on offer in all packages and one can find apartments at price points of below Rs 3,000 per sq ft, while affordable luxury units are on offer at around Rs 4,000 per sq ft.
 The lack of infrastructure has been the major hurdle that has prevented this property market from achieving its potential of becoming one of the best affordable housing markets in the country.
 The metro rail, hence, marks the beginning of an infrastructure push for Greater Noida West and a possible price appreciation.

 Metro push for Greater Noida West

 - The much awaited metro rail has been cleared for Greater Noida West.